sematext/docs/docs/logs/sending-log-events.md

+title: Sending Log Events
+description: Send new events to Sematext logging management app, using Elasticsearch API or syslog, and log shippers such as logstash, logagent, fluentd, rsyslog, syslog-ng, apache flume and more

-To send new events to your Logs Management app, you have two ways to connect - using Elasticsearch API or using syslog.
+To send new events to Logs Management app, you have two ways to connect - using Elasticsearch API or using syslog.

   - HTTP / HTTPS (ports 80 / 443), by using the Elasticsearch API on